Locations:

 How long can cancer-related tiredness last?

 Every person is different, so there’s no set timetable for when cancer-related fatigue lifts.
 It might last only a few days or weeks, says Dr. Onger.
-It also could extend for months or even years.
+It could also extend for months or even years.

 “One of the most important things I talk to my patients about is knowing that fatigue can happen,” she continues.
 “It’s natural to feel fatigued as your body works to heal.
 Give yourself some grace during this time.”